G-Node/python-odml/doc/tutorial.rst

 Second, load the example odML file with the following command lines::

-	>>> to_load = '/home/usr/toolbox/python-odml/doc/example_odMLs/THGTTG.odml'
+	>>> to_load = './doc/example_odMLs/THGTTG.odml'
 	>>> odmlEX = odml.tools.xmlparser.load(to_load)

-If you open a Python shell outside of the Python-odML library directory, please adapt your Python-Path and the path to the "THGTTG.odml" file accordingly.
+If you open a Python shell outside of the Python-odML library directory, please adapt your Python-Path, the path to the "THGTTG.odml" file, and the path stated in "to_load" accordingly.

 How you can access the different odML objects and their attributes once you loaded an odML file and how you can make use of the attributes is described in